oslokommune/okctl/docs/post-mortems/0002-terminating-nodes.md

 - Create tests that cover creation and authentication of users -->

-* We have decided to put all messages about upgrades, patches and other important messages on okctl.io.
-We'll create an RSS feed for posts, and forward those to Slack on a separate channel (TODO update with decision).
+* We have decided to put all messages about important upgrades, patches and other important messages on okctl.io.
+We'll create an RSS feed for posts, and forward those to Slack on a separate channel (#okctl-viktig).
 With these steps, people have multiple options for getting information about their infrastructure.

 ## Supporting information and documentation